DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

 ### Appointments.SliceProps

-Properties passed to a component that renders a slice.
+Properties passed to a component that renders an element indicating that the appointment is split by the timetable.

 Field | Type | Description
 ------|------|------------
-position | 'start' &#124; 'end' | Specifies where appointment is sliced. appointmentType | 'vertical' &#124; 'horizontal' | Specifies an appointment type.
+position | 'start' &#124; 'end' | Specifies whether the element is rendered at the start or end of the split appointment. appointmentType | 'vertical' &#124; 'horizontal' | Specifies whether the appointment is vertical or horizontal.

 ### Appointments.ContainerProps

-Properties passed to a component that renders a container for appointment.
+Properties passed to a component that renders a container for the appointment.

 Field | Type | Description
 ------|------|------------
-style | object | An object that configures the appointment geometry and position.
+style | object | An object that configures the appointment's geometry and position.

 ## Plugin Components